WILD WEST WHISKEY AND WYATT EARP!

-Join author Troy Taylor for another night of our “An Evening with…” series of events!
-This eerie evening will include a catered dinner, served in a private ballroom at the hotel.
-After dinner, Troy Taylor will be presenting “Wyatt Earp and the Spirits of Tombstone,” a look at the true story of lawman Wyatt Earp, the infamous Gunfight at the O.K.
+Join author Troy Taylor for a presentation on “Wyatt Earp and the Spirits of Tombstone,” a look at the true story of lawman Wyatt Earp, the infamous Gunfight at the O.K.
 Corral, and the lingering spirits of Tombstone, Arizona, a “town too tough to die.”

 Take a trip back in time to the Old West of the late 1800’s and discover the true story of Wyatt Earp — lawman and lawbreaker — along with his brothers, his friends like Doc Holliday, and the violent events surrounding the “Gunfight at the O.K.
 Corral” and the war with the Cowboys that left one Earp dead and another injured for life.
 But this isn’t just a night of gunfights and outlaws!
 We’ll delve into the eerie haunted places filled with spirits that linger from Tombstone’s glory days — from the O.K.
 Corral to the Bird Cage Theater, and beyond!